cpuguy96/StepCOVNet/README.md

 *   **OPTIONAL:** `--log` output directory path to store tensorboard data

 ## TODO
-*   Update to new model architecture
-*   Extensive refactoring to reduce tech debt
 *   End-to-end unit tests for all modules

 ## Credits